-A pancreatic islet cell tumor is a rare tumor of the pancreas that starts from a type of cell called the islet cell.
+Pancreatic neuroendocrine tumors (NET) are rare tumors of the pancreas that start from a type of cell called the islet cell.

 In the healthy pancreas, cells called islet cells produce hormones that regulate several bodily functions.
 These include blood sugar level and the production of stomach acid.